frajaona/android-challenge/README.md

 # Android Challenge

+Create an app that displays a list of producers and their details.

-Criar um aplicativo de filmes que consulte a API do TheMovieDatabase.
+//Criar um aplicativo de filmes que consulte a API do TheMovieDatabase.

 ## Regras:
 - Escolher algumas funcionalidades e implementar seguindo os critérios de [avaliação](#criterios_avaliacao)